Cricket Hill Garden

 Zone hardiness: Proven in USDA zones 4-9.

-Plant size: 4-5 'eyes' or buds with proportional roots.
+Plant size: 4-5 'eyes' or buds with large, proportional roots.
 This size plant will most likely flower the first spring, though it may need another season to settle into bloom.